Summer Grilling Tips

 Test the Temperature

-There’s no substitute to a quality meat thermometer.
+There’s no substitute for a quality meat thermometer.
 Leave the guesswork out of determining the doneness of your burgers, steaks or roasts by utilizing this all-purpose kitchen tool.
 This is one gift that keeps on giving!

 Once your grilled masterpiece is complete, remove from the heat and allow the meat to rest so the delicious juices redistribute.
 For example, pork can be sliced and served any time after the 3-minute rest period.
 For larger and thicker cuts, a longer resting time is common practice for many cooks.